pibara/pyspqsigs/README.md

 # pyspqsigs
 Python Simple (Hash Based) Post Quantum Signatures

+# Update comming

+Please note that this repo currently contains a proof-of-concept version of the project.
+I am currently working on a  Minimal Viable Product for the project in the [C++ version of spq-sigs](https://github.com/pibara/spq-sigs).
+When the MVP is up and running in C++, this Python repo will be ported to work the same as the C++ version of the project.

+The below documentation is for the current proof of concept code in the repository.

+# The Proof-Of-Concept code

 This library is currently in Proof-Of-Concept status.
 It is currently being reimplemented and refactored into a more extensive C++ version of this library that will later get backported to this Python library again.
 The aim is to eventualy make a version in many languages, implementing multi-tree hash-based signatures, and a simple wallet for password protected keys and signing state.

 * **Python** (this library, currently Proof-Of-Concept)